streamsets/streamsets-sdk-k8s-deployment-with-ingress/README.md

 	$ kubectl create secret -n ns1 tls streamsets-tls \
     	--key ~/certs/tls.key --cert ~/certs/tls.crt

+For the NodePort Service example running on Rancher, the NodePort Service just does TCP passthrough to the SDC Pods, and we'll configure SDC to use HTTPS with its own keystore.
+No other TLS configuration is needed.

-### [Optional] Set an SDC keystore and password
+### Set an SDC keystore and password

+If you are using an Ingress Controller and its backend protocol is <code>HTTP</code>, SDC does not need a keystore

-If the backend protocol is <code>https</code> we'll need to set a custom keystore for SDC.
+However, if the backend protocol is <code>HTTPS</code> we'll need to set a custom keystore for SDC.
 I'll package the same TLS key and cert I used for the load balancer into a keystore named <code>onefoursix.p12</code>, and save that keystore in a Kubernetes Secret named sdc-keystore:

     $ kubectl -n ns1 create secret generic sdc-keystore --from-file=onefoursix.p12

 I'll also save the keystore password in a secret named sdc-keystore-password

 	$ kubectl -n ns1 create secret generic sdc-keystore-password --from-file=keystore-password.txt

+Note that for the NodePort Service example, SDC must use HTTPS with its own keystore

 ### Create a Kubernetes Environment